greenm01/ec4x/docs/ec4x_specs.md

 \* New to EC4X

-New orders command a fleet to jump across the necessary jump lanes to the destination solar system, in accordance with the rules specified in Section 4.1.
+Movement orders command a fleet to jump across the necessary lanes to the destination solar system, in accordance with the rules specified in Section 4.1.
 Depending upon the distance from the fleet's preexisting location and available lanes, movement may take multiple turns to complete.

 ### 4.2.1 Hold Position (00):